lrq3000/SQL-Demo-Restore/README.md

 DESCRIPTION
 -----------

-SQL Demo Restore Class is a simple PHP5 (and maybe PHP4) class to automatically reset a demo web application, by restoring a sql dump file into the database and by restoring files from a zip file.
+SQL Demo Restore Class is a simple PHP >= 5.0 class to automatically reset a demo web application, by restoring a sql dump file into the database and by restoring files from a zip file.

 It provides: